mitre/secure-coding-case-studies/STYLE_GUIDE.md

 - Provide the name and URL of vendor provided vulnerability report.
 - If possible, provide the name and URL of the specific code commit showing the code fix made.
 - Provide the name and URL of any article used to help inform the case study.
-- If a foundational turtorial or best practice guide is available then provide a URL to this as well.
+- If a foundational tutorial or best practice guide is available then provide a URL to this as well.
 - Do not list every article or guidance document that is available.

 > Examples: